 Many homeowners may not feel comfortable digging into their appliances for maintenance.
 However, even people with minimal knowledge can provide basic upkeep.
 At least every few months, people should:

-- check air filters on a forced-air system and replace them as needed
+- check air filters on a forced-air ventilation systems and fans, and replace them as needed

 - confirm that the appliance has adequate airflow